Mandaris-LLC/react-native-navigation-full-circle/docs/styling-the-navigator.md

   statusBarBlur: false, // blur the area under the status bar, works best with navBarHidden:true
   navBarBlur: false, // blur the entire nav bar, works best with drawUnderNavBar:true
   tabBarHidden: false, // make the screen content hide the tab bar (remembered across pushes)
-  statusBarHideWithNavBar: false // hide the status bar if the nav bar is also hidden, useful for navBarHidden:true
-  statusBarHidden: false, // make the status bar hidden regardless of nav bar state
   statusBarTextColorScheme: 'dark', // text color of status bar, 'dark' / 'light' (remembered across pushes)
   statusBarTextColorSchemeSingleScreen: 'light' // same as statusBarTextColorScheme but does NOT remember across pushes
   navBarSubtitleColor: 'red', // subtitle color